 Now, there are some manufacturers who make machines, which are not sold but are rented/leased to customers.
 In that scenario, rental asset management solutions along with appropriate asset management solutions, make sure that the machines at the customer sites keep running and therefore result in happy customers.

-If you want to manage diverse equipment service and resource needs with rich insights and automation or have additional questions on how your asset management solution can work seamlessly with your existing ERP, write to me at firstname.lastname@example.org.
+If you want to manage diverse equipment service and resource needs with rich insights and automation or have additional questions on how your asset management solution can work seamlessly with your existing ERP, please fill the form below to get in touch with me.